Hitler's Last Days: Twilight of the Gods

 On 23 April, he appointed General Wiedling commander of the Berlin garrison having ordered just the previous day that he be shot for dereliction of duty.

 After the frantic hours had passed Hitler would take his evening meal when he would often make time for his young secretaries and concern himself, with their welfare.
-On other occasions he would rage violently against the Jews blaming them for everything, not an unusual event in itself but now bitter as well as vicious.
+On other occasions he would rage violently against the Jews blaming them for everything.

 A silence descended and after a long the pause and with the colour drained from his face he replied: “You are sentimental Frau von Schirach.
 What have Jewish women to do with you!
 You must learn to hate”.
 He then made his apologies and walked out.